yusifsalam/voimanosto-archive/docs/user_manual.md

 #### Changing your profile picture

 Go to Settings from the sidebar on desktop or bottom navigation panel on mobile.
 To upload a picture, first select your desired image by clicking on the blue *Select image* button.
 Allowed formats are jpeg and png, maximum file size is 3mb.
 Select your desired image and then click the purple *Submit* button.
-You can verify that your profile picture has been changing by going to My Profile.
+You can verify that your profile picture has been changed by going to My Profile.

 <img src="https://github.com/yusifsalam/voimanosto/blob/master/docs/images/profile.png" alt="profile pic" width="600">